amuzetnom02/asecn/README.md

 ```
 - **Treasury**: Analyzes financial data, allocates resources, and ensures the system operates within its constraints.

+> Evolve these mocks into real on-chain actions later (e.g. via Alchemy or ethers.js).
 ---
 ## Table of Contents
 - [Installation](#installation)